jimmysmits/CloudNotes/Preparation-Exam.md

 For the last, we need to configure a Queue Plan, this allow us to execute a `Terraform plan` after this complete, we can Confirm & Apply

-🗒️: The remote backend stores Terraform state and may be used to run operations in Terraform Cloud.
+> **Note** The remote backend stores Terraform state and may be used to run operations in Terraform Cloud.
 When using full remote operations, operations like `terraform plan` or `terraform apply` can be executed in Terraform Cloud's run environment, with log output streaming to the local terminal.

-🗒️: Workspaces, managed with the `terraform workspace` command, aren't the same thing as Terraform Cloud's workspaces.
+> **Note** Workspaces, managed with the `terraform workspace` command, aren't the same thing as Terraform Cloud's workspaces.
 Terraform Cloud workspaces act more like completely separate working directories; CLI workspaces are just alternate state files.

-🗒️: Terraform Cloud always encrypts state at rest and protects it with TLS in transit.
+> **Note** Terraform Cloud always encrypts state at rest and protects it with TLS in transit.

 If we want to do a Destroy, we only need to click on the option "Queue destroy plan"